zwc1625/programming-univbasics-2-statement-if-end-nyc01-seng-ft-080320/README.md

 puts "We're sorry, but per health inspector's rules, #{name} is not allowed in the store."

-#=> "We're sorry, but per health inspector's rules, Luca is not allowed in
+#=> We're sorry, but per health inspector's rules, Luca is not allowed in the store.
 ```

 We can swap the comments: